Deep Dish Pizza

 Don’t worry – I’ve spelled it all out for you in the recipe below.

 Toppings: There is some flexibility when it comes to toppings.
-Topped mine with pepperoni, sausage, onions, and mushrooms.
+Topped mine with pepperoni, sausage, onions, and mushrooms and this homemade pizza seasoning blend.

 You can top yours with your favorite pizza toppings.
 Just avoid anything with high water content, like fresh tomatoes or pineapple.
 This can make the middle of the pizza soggy.